Writing Women’s Lives

 Zoom Schedule

-We will meet on Zoom each week on Wednesdays at 7PM Eastern.
+We will meet on Zoom each week on Wednesdays from 7-9PM Eastern.

 Weekly Syllabus